yashpotdar-py/drowning-detection-system/README.md

    python3 -m venv .venv
    source .venv/bin/activate  # On Windows use: .venv\Scripts\activate
-   pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124 # If you have a CUDA enabled GPU (CUDA 12.4 or above) pip3 install torch torchvision torchaudio # If you don't have a CUDA enabled GPU (Not recommended) pip3 install roboflow pandas numpy matplotlib
+   pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124 # If you have a CUDA enabled GPU (CUDA 12.4 or above) pip3 install torch torchvision torchaudio # If you don't have a CUDA enabled GPU or CUDA version below 12.2 pip3 install roboflow pandas numpy matplotlib
    ```